Like all vaccines, the rotavirus vaccine can cause side effects, but they're usually mild and do not last long.

 Very rarely, (between 1 and 6 in every 100,000 babies vaccinated), the rotavirus vaccine can affect a baby's intestine (bowel), and they may develop a rare gut disorder called intussusception.
 This causes a blockage in the intestine.

 - tummy ache

-- sometimes passing what looks like redcurrant jelly in their nappy
+- poo that looks like redcurrant jelly in the baby's nappy

 If this happens, contact your doctor immediately.

 Find out more in this leaflet about what to expect after vaccinations on GOV.UK.

 What to do if your baby is unwell after the rotavirus vaccine

 As with all vaccines, a few babies will have side effects, such as diarrhoea, although they're usually mild and do not last long.
 Most babies will not have any problems at all.

 Also, bear in mind that diarrhoea and vomiting in babies is common and may be unrelated to the vaccine.